Recognition/Acknowledgement as a Leader in Pediatrics

 Other Key Benefits

-- Quarterly electronic newsletters that provide updates related to the APS and its various committees, pediatric policy, research funding opportunities, and other current issues.
+- Weekly electronic newsletters that provide updates related to the APS and its various committees, pediatric policy, research funding opportunities, and other current issues.

 - Discounted registration for the Pediatric Academic Societies (PAS) Annual Meeting and an opportunity to earn CME credits for attending the meeting.